Top 5 Best Telescope for Land Viewing

 This company makes quality scopes, and the MaxUSee Refractor Telescope is no exception.
 Best for those on a budget or who aren’t sure if they’re fully committed to land viewing yet, this scope is portable and comes with a range of magnification levels.

-Reviews on Amazon reflect that it’s a good telescope for beginners and is easy to assemble and use.
+Reviews reflect that it’s a good telescope for beginners and is easy to assemble and use.
 It also comes with a phone adapter, so taking pictures of whatever you’re looking at is simple.

 It comes with fully coated lenses and 4 interchangeable eyepieces.
 The magnification range is between 16x and 200x.
 A smartphone adaptor is included as well.
 Considering the price, the quality of the optics is impressive.